Key signs to watch for:

 -

 This supportive set has been traditionally valued for its role in maintaining respiratory balance, encouraging immune resilience, and promoting overall throat and lung comfort.
-It may also be considered as part of a general prophylactic immune wellness approach for kennel cough and similar environmental challenges.

 For educational purposes only.
 No therapeutic claims are made.